HPCI-Lab/yProvStore/README.md

 ### Graph Operations on Documents

 You can explore and analyze the provenance graph structure of documents.
-Graph operations allow you to list and filter elements within a provenance document's graph representation.
+Graph operations allow you to list elements or extract a self-contained subgraph by tracing relationships from specific starting points.

 * **List graph elements**